rosshemsley/interactionviz/README.md

 ```
 (probably it's best to run this inside of an activated `virtualenv` of some kind)

-To view a scene, you can now use
+To view a scene, you can use
 ```
 $ interactionviz --root-dir </root/of/interaction/dataset> --dataset DR_USA_Intersection_EP0 --session 1
 ```